cadmus-to/ros2-pid/README.md

 PID controller for ROS2

 ## Installation

+This library can be used in two ways, as a library and as a node.
+If you want to use the nodes, follow the steps below.

-To use the library effectivly, we will have to make use of vcs-tool.
+To use the library effectively, we will have to make use of vcs-tool.
 The following steps need to be taken:
 ```sh
 mkdir -p ~/jlb_pid_ws/src